yuexiaofeng/yuexiaofeng.github.io/_posts/2021-02-26-on-wfh-one-year.md

 The most impactful event to me, however, wasn’t the pandemic.
 It was late June, when my wife joined me from China.
 We had been planning on a landing date of early 2020 but then the pandemic happened.
 We had the choice to extend her visa indefinitely but she felt it might be better to get here sooner given the uncertainties on so many things.
 It was incredibly brave of her to travel in such times and I’m deeply grateful and happy that she did so.
 Otherwise I was one time seriously considering going back to China for a while.

-We did the 14-day isolation at home despite neither of us had any symptoms.
+We did the two-week isolation at home despite neither of us had any symptoms.
 It aint half bad actually.
 I had the fridge fully stocked before her arrival.
 My managers Harman and Frank sent us a heart-warming welcome basket, full of "sweets" - it was very kind of them.
 There were also grocery delivery services available - I think it was T&T who delivered the seasonal spot prawns just in time.

 It was the beginning of summer, not too hot, not too cold, just about right.
 We enjoyed wines, books and home theatres in the evenings.
 Good times.
 ![wine](../assets/images/20210226/wine.jpg)